NRCan/geo_sim_processing/README.md

 # GeoSim
-Line simplification tools for python using shapely and fiona libraries
+Line simplification and generalization tool for python using shapely, rtree and fiona libraries.
+Reading and writing GeoPackage files.

-Introduction
+## Introduction

-Sherbend is a geospatial line and polygon simplification tool.
-Sherbend is the implementation of the algorithm from the papaer "Line Generalization Based on Analysis of Shape Characteristics, Zeshen Wand and Jean-Clsaude Müller, 1998" often known as "Bend Simplify" or "Wang Algorithm".
-The particularity of this line simplification algorithm is that it analyses for a line each of it's curves and decide which one to simplify as a cartographer would do to manually simplify a line.
-Compared to Douglas-Peucker this algorithm tries to preserve the maximum number of curves or bends (line definition) with the minimum number of vertices, Sherbend algorithm tries to remove unnecessar curves based on a tolerance (curve diameter
+Sherbend is a geospatial simplification and generalization tool for lines and polygons.
+Sherbend is the implementation of the algorithm described in the paper "Line Generalization Based on Analysis of Shape Characteristics, Zeshen Wangand Jean-Clsaude Müller, 1998" often known as "Bend Simplify" or "Wang Algorithm".
+The particularity of this algorithm is that it analyses for a each line its bends (line s) and decide which one to simplify trying to simulate what a cartographer would do manually to simplify or generalize a line.
+Sherbend will accept as input point, line and polygon but of course points are unsimplifiable but used for topological relationship validation.
+Sherbend can accept GeoPackage and Esri Shape file as input/ouput but not a mixed of both.

 ## Requirements
 - Python 3.7 with the following libraries: